Fernando Rivas

-On Tuesday, April 19, 2011, the FBI and the North Charleston police raided Rivas' home in North Charleston, South Carolina, and found child pornography on his computer.
-In November 2011 he was released on house arrest on federal charges of production, transportation and possession of child pornography, coercing a child “to engage in sexually explicit conduct”.
-Rivas appeared in federal court on Monday, November 21 to dispute the charges of making and distributing child pornography, despite initially admitting to taking the pictures and emailing them to two other men when he was first taken into custody.
-On Thursday, December 6, 2012, he entered a guilty plea.
-On Tuesday, September 24, 2013, he was sentenced to the mandatory minimum sentence of 15 Years (180 Months) without parole in Federal Prison.
-He later appealed his sentence & conviction to the US Federal Appeals Court for the 4th Circuit.
-The aforementioned circuit court affirmed both his sentence and conviction on Tuesday, June 3, 2014.
-His motion to vacate (which was filed on Sunday, October 4, 2015) was denied on Wednesday, October 19, 2016.
-Rivas is currently incarcerated at FCI Seagoville.
+On April 19, 2011, the FBI and the North Charleston police raided Rivas' home in Ladson, South Carolina and found child pornography on his computers.
+In May 2011 he was released on house arrest on federal charges of production, transportation and possession of child pornography.
+The possession charge was dropped after Rivas entered a guilty plea for 'coercing a child to engage in explicit sexual conduct'.
+Rivas appeared in federal court in November to enter his plea.
+He had initially admitted to taking inappropriate pictures of a minor family member and sharing non-pornographic photos of the minor with two other men on the Internet.
+In September 2013 he was sentenced to the mandatory minimum sentence of 15 years in Federal Prison.
+He later appealed his sentence and conviction.
+His motion to vacate was denied in October 2014.